Skip to main content Skip to footer

 Darkglass Hyper Luminal Compressor

-Pictured: Darkglass Hyper Luminal Compressor
+Shop Now: Darkglass Hyper Luminal Compressor Bass Effects Pedal

 The Hyper Luminal's controls are simplicity itself.
 Blend controls the mix of original and effected signal.
 One neat feature here is that it's placed before the Output control, so the box can be used as a clean boost when the Blend knob is all the way down.
 The Time knob is connected to the attack and release time constants.
 Lest you think that a single knob to control both is a problem, these time constants are editable via the Hyper Luminal's USB connector and the Darkglass Suite software app, which even allow you to customize the settings for each compressor type.
 The Compression knob controls the overall amount of compression, and the Output knob should be fairly self-explanatory.
 The two touch controls change compression ratio and select compressor type.
 That's an awful lot of power and versatility for a standard-size stompbox.
 With the ability to update the digital control software, there's a promise of new compressors to come as well.
 With the equivalent of two classic studio rack compressors and an in-demand stompbox compressor in a single package, this one should be on every bass player's list.